Story by Bhavna Verma / Red Cross Cascades Region

 It was the spring of 1948, rainfall had been heavy and so was the snowfall accumulation, thus resulting in larger than average runoffs.
 As a result of all this, the Columbia River swelled to record levels and on May 30, the floodwaters broke through a dike flooding the entire city of Vanport forcing more than 18,500 residents to flee.

-The Oregon Trail Chapter of the Red Cross, as it was then known, as well as the Vancouver, Washington chapter immediately set to work in those disaster struck times.
+The Portland-Multnomah County Chapter of the Red Cross, as it was then known, as well as the Vancouver, Washington chapter immediately set to work in those disaster struck times.
 The Red Cross worked alongside the Army and cared for the most urgent needs of feeding and providing shelter and medical care for the victims, as well as assisting in the desperate searches for missing people.
 For the first time in the history of the federal disaster program, mobile homes were brought in and set up to house the refugees.

 Ultimately, hundreds of Red Cross volunteers came to the aid of residents of Vanport in a response effort that lasted for weeks after the initial dike breach.
 Although one does get some sense of the scope and tragedy of the disaster from the photograph archives, what is overwhelmingly conveyed is the extreme professionalism of the Red Cross organization at that time.